-In addition to these protocols, we are delighted to announce that we have now installed a brand new state-of-the-art air filtration system in the clinic.
-The Airvia 100 air filtration system uses the highest grade H13 HEPA filters, ionisation, photocatalysis and UV sterilisation technologies – its installation designed to prioritise the continued safety and well-being of all our patients in the months ahead.
+In addition to these protocols, we recently installed a state-of-the-art air filtration system in the clinic.
+The Airvia 100 air filtration system uses the highest grade H13 HEPA filters, ionisation, photocatalysis and UV sterilisation technologies—its installation designed to prioritise the continued safety and well-being of all our patients in the months ahead.

 “The effectiveness of HEPA filters and UVC rays in capturing and destroying the coronavirus when it is present in the air has been strongly demonstrated, and this is why these two technologies are at the forefront of many health professionals’ recommendations.”

 Below is some important information for all patients visiting the clinic and/or with upcoming appointments.
 Please read the following information carefully.

 Prior to booking/attending your face-to-face appointment, we must assess whether it is safe for you to visit the clinic at the present time.
 With this in mind, we require you to complete our ‘Covid-19 Screening Form’ prior to visiting the clinic.
 This applies to ALL patients and must be completed:

 - Have you had a fever in the last 10 days (including feeling hot to touch on your chest and/or back)?

 - Do you now have, or have you recently had, a persistent dry cough (coughing a lot for more than an hour, 3 or more coughing episodes in 24 hours, or worsening of a pre-existing cough)?

 - Have you lost sensations of taste and/or smell?